saleor/saleor-docs/docs/developer/extending/apps/developing-apps/app-sdk/saleor-webhook.md

    */
   name?: string;
   /**
    * Path to webhook.
-Should represent relative path from base app URL.
-In Next.js it will start with `api/`, e.g. `api/webhooks/order-created`.
+It should represent a relative path from the base app URL.
+In Next.js, it will start with `api/`, e.g. `api/webhooks/order-created`.
    */
   webhookPath: string;
   /**
    * Valid Async or Sync webhook.
-Constructor is statically typed so only valid Sync/Async webhooks will be allowed */
+Constructor is statically typed, so only valid Sync/Async webhooks will be allowed */
   event: Event;
   /**